rajivraj/AndroIDHunt/README.md

 ## Training Ground

 This Section Contains Labs.
-But This is a First Version of THis So Because of That Contains Only Few Basic Labs
+But This is a First Version of AndroIDHunt That's Why it Contains Only Few Basic Labs